New Zealand National Commemoration

-Following the service, buses will return to Parking C via the Memorial Museum Passchendaele.
-Details of the bus schedule will be updated in due course.
+Following the service, shuttles will return to Parking C via the Memorial Museum Passchendaele.

-In the evening, buses will also run from Parking C to the entrance of Buttes New British Cemetery for the Sunset Service.
-Once again, all visitors are requested to park at Parking C. Details of the bus schedule will be updated in due course.
+In the evening, shuttles will also run from Parking C to the entrance of Buttes New British Cemetery for the Sunset Service.
+Once again, all visitors are requested to park at Parking C.

 Both sites are wheelchair accessible but please note that both sites are grassed.
 Buses between Bellewaerde Parking C and the cemeteries are wheelchair accessible.